smapiot/piral/docs/tutorials/02-getting-started.md

 :::

 The *emulator package* is a tarball containing the application shell, in our case, it will be named `my-app-1.0.0.tgz`.
-Usually, the tarball will be published to a (private) NPM registry, so that all development teams will be able to reference and use the same Piral instance for developing their pilets.
+Usually, the tarball will be published to a (private) npm registry, so that all development teams will be able to reference and use the same Piral instance for developing their pilets.

 ![Folder structure of the application shell](../diagrams/my-app-structure.png)